softmoth/zsh-prompt-newt/README.md

     zstyle ':prompt-theme:newt:*' left time context dir
     zstyle ':prompt-theme:newt:*' right vi_mode status jobs vcs

+This change requires the prompt to be set up again.
+Run `prompt newt` for the change to take effect.

 Segments can be configured with the context `:prompt-theme:newt:STYLE:SEGMENT:STATE`. *Style* can be anything you like, and you can call `prompt newt STYLE` to